 Older adult participants come from a variety of community settings, including the Kenmore Senior Center, The Inn at CoalRidge in Wadsworth, Barberton Senior Center, and Medina Senior Center, all located in Ohio.

-Students are undergraduate and graduate Visual Communication Design majors at Kent State University.
-They are enrolled in the Glyphix Design Research Lab course during spring semesters 2022 and 2023.
+Students are undergraduate and graduate Visual Communication Design and Sociology majors at Kent State University.
+They were enrolled in the Glyphix Design Research Lab course during spring semesters 2022 and 2023.